ordina-jworks/ordina-jworks.github.io/_posts/2017-10-02-Testing-angular-with-karma.md

 category: Angular
 comments: true
 ---
-Testing your code is as important as the writing code itself.
+Testing your code is as important as writing the code itself.
 This also counts for frontend applications such as Angular apps.
 Unit testing is one way to do so.
 The goal of these kind of tests is to isolate classes and verify the output of its functions to be what you expect when they are called.
 We also need a tool to run our tests written in TypeScript.
-[Karma](https://karma-runner.github.io/) is such a tool and can be used to run tests as described in this blog.
+[Karma](https://karma-runner.github.io/){:target="_blank"} is the one we'll be using to run tests described in this blog.
-It will open a browser, execute pieces of javascript and report the results back to you.
+It will open a browser, execute pieces of JavaScript and report the results back to you.

 Now, I must admit that I’m not too fond of writing tests myself.
 However, I do strongly believe they help a lot towards improving the quality of the code.